Climate-Invariant Machine Learning: Introduction

-BN and DP are two examples of a larger set of methods used by the ML community to help NNs generalize and avoid overfitting, broadly referred to as ``regularization'' \citep{ying2019overview}.
-Most empirical regularization methods (e.g., L1 and L2 regularizations) rely on the principle of parsimony, i.e. that simpler models, accurately describing the training set with fewer fitted parameters, are preferable to more complex models and generalize better to unseen conditions.
-More systematic approaches to regularization have been developed in order to use ML models in out-of-distribution situations that still require the same inputs/outputs, referred to as domain adaptation \citep[e.g.,][]{pan2009survey,patel2015visual,tuia2016domain}.
-However, most domain adaptation approaches (e.g., active, semi-supervised, and transductive learning) require at least a few samples in the generalization domain.
+DP and BN are two examples of a larger set of methods that help NNs generalize and avoid overfitting, broadly referred to as ``regularizations'' \cite{ying2019overview}.
+Most empirical regularization methods (e.g., L1 regularization) rely on the parsimony principle, i.e. that simpler models, accurately describing the training set with fewer fitted parameters, are preferable to more complex models and generalize better to unseen conditions.
+More systematic approaches to regularization have been developed to use ML models in out-of-distribution situations that still require the same inputs/outputs, referred to as domain adaptation (e.g., \cite{wilson2020survey,patel2015visual,tuia2016domain}), a particular case of transfer learning (e.g., \cite{pan2009survey}).
+While not all domain adaptation approaches (sample-based, statistics-based, ensemble-based, domain-invariant feature learning, domain mapping, etc.) need supervision \cite{kouw2019review}, they usually require at least a few samples in the generalization domain.

-Here, we purposely focus on domain adaptation methods that do \textit{not} require samples in the generalization domain for two reasons: (1) a long-term goal of the climate science community is to train ML models that rely only on observations and by definition we cannot observe the future climate; (2) even if we have access to simulation data across climates, ML models that generalize to climates they have not been trained on by construction are likely to be more robust to other changes (e.g., a change in model geography) as we will show in this manuscript.
-Motivated by this challenge, we ask:
+Without dismissing existing domain adaptation methods, we here focus on physically-informed methods that do \textit{not} require samples in the generalization domain for three reasons: (1) one of the climate science community's long-term goals is to train ML models that rely on historical observations only as we cannot, by definition, observe the future climate; (2) as shown later, even if we have access to simulation data across climates, ML models that intrinsically generalize to climates they have not been trained on tend to be more data-efficient and robust to other changes (e.g., configuration changes); and (3) physically-informed methods can be readily combined with existing domain adaptation and regularization methods.
+Motivated by these challenges, we ask:

-How can we modify ML algorithms so that they make accurate predictions in climate conditions that -- in standard variables -- lie far outside of their training sets?
+How can we enhance ML algorithms with physical knowledge to make accurate predictions in climate conditions that – in standard variables – lie far outside of the training set?